tinojona/agds_report_schneidewind/README.md

 ### The functions folder

-The `functions` folder contains R functions, not scripts which are stored there so that they can be accessed in other documents through realtive paths.
+The `functions` folder contains R functions which are stored there so that they can be accessed in other documents through realtive paths.

 ### The data-raw folder